RBSC/iBolit/readme.txt

 and volt/ammeters from the PC's USB socket tester dongles.
 There's a cartridge slot installed on the top of iBolit cartridge's board.
 There one can insert any cartridge including the one with MSX diagnostics ROM (there are a few, but it would be nice to create a universal one).
 The GAL firmware is very primitive - if there's a high level on input, the LED connected to the output will light up.
 The cartridge is fairly cheap to build - maximum 12-15 Euro - and is relatively easy to assemble.
+The daughterboard with voltmeters is detachable.

 Where to buy parts